ustrahlendorf/web-form-datacollection/frontend/DEPLOYMENT.md

 - The login page if not authenticated
 - The form page after logging in with Cognito

+### Step 5: Verify Analyze (YTD Statistics)

+The **Analyze** page is a **frontend-only** feature.
+No infrastructure/CDK redeploy is required unless you changed backend APIs.

+After logging in:

+1. Click **Analyze** in the top navigation.
+2. Confirm the header text **“Statistics Year to Date”** is visible.
+3. Confirm the **Totals** card renders values for:
+   - Operating hours
+   - Starts
+   - Consumption
+   - Days

+Notes:
+- If you have **fewer than 2 submissions**, the Analyze page will show an empty state (there’s no “earliest vs latest” pair to compare).
+- Analyze computes totals using the **earliest and latest** items from `/history` (it may page through history), so on very large histories it can take a moment to load.

 ## Troubleshooting

 ### Issue: "Could not retrieve S3 bucket or CloudFront distribution ID"